makerdao/community/governance/polls/Add Multiple BlockTower Credit Vault Types (RWA010, RWA011, RWA012, RWA013) - November 21, 2022.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* $ilk ($asset_name) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
+* The BlockTower Credit vaults will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.